An epic two week road trip itinerary for the North and South Islands

 Milford Sound is a full day trip.

-It is strongly recommended to do this on a tour, as it’s a solid 4 hour drive each way.
+I strongly recommended doing this on a tour from Queenstown, as it’s a solid 4 hour drive each way.

-You could easily spend four days exploring all of the stops along the road to Milford Sound, but if you just want to get the highlights, a tour is a good way to do it.
+You could easily spend four days exploring all of the stops along the road to Milford Sound, but if you just want to get the highlights in one day, a tour is a good way to do it.

 Plus, you won’t have to worry about parking at Milford.